dmiller113/tomat/README.md

     add     Add to the list of active pomodoro help    Prints this message or the help of the given subcommand(s) list    Show list of active pomodoro
+		start   Start a pomodoro
 ```

-When providing a task name, `add` is the default command.
+When providing a task name, `start` is the default command.
 Without a task name, `list` is the default command.